Our Response to Climate Change Risks and Opportunities (TCFD)

 Assessment of Physical Risks

-In assessing physical risks, we examined the risks from the objective perspective of Sompo Risk Management Inc., an external expert, referring to the IPCC RCP scenario.
+In assessing physical risks, in fiscal 2023 we examined the risks from the objective perspective of Sompo Risk Management Inc., an external expert, referring to the IPCC RCP scenario.
 For the scenarios, we have adopted RCP8.5 (equivalent to a 4°C increase) as a stress case, and RCP4.5 (equivalent to STEPS in IEA WEO) and RCP2.6 (equivalent to APS) as cases that are close to our base-case scenario.
-As a result of simulating the amount of damage caused by flooding using WRI Aqueduct and other means for 31 of our facilities and assets in Japan, such as refineries and smelters, our current estimate of the average annual amount of damage in the stress case is over 100 million yen, and we expect the average annual amount of damage to be about 100 million to 200 million yen in 2040.
+As a result of simulating the amount of damage caused by flooding using WRI Aqueduct and other means for 31 of our facilities and assets in Japan, such as refineries, our current estimate of the average annual amount of damage in the stress case is over 100 million yen, and we expect the average annual amount of damage to be about 100 million to 200 million yen in 2040.

 There is a tendency for damage to be greater in locations where storm surges are a concern due to large rivers in the vicinity or strong winds during the passage of typhoons.
 We are implementing measures to mitigate these risks to ensure that the overall impact is minimal.